Policy, projects and partnerships

 In 2016, the EEC launched the first edition of the Australian Energy Efficiency Policy Handbook.
 The Handbook is a comprehensive guide to the policies that are essential to drive ambitious energy efficiency improvements in Australia.

-The Australian Energy Efficiency Policy Handbook has been developed in close consultation with experts from across Australia's energy sector.
-It provides state and federal governments with a detailed plan and evidence based recommendations for driving a step change in energy efficiency across all sectors of the Australian economy.
+The Australian Energy Efficiency Policy Handbook was developed in close consultation with experts from across Australia's energy sector.
+It provides state and federal governments with a detailed plan and evidence-based recommendations for driving a step change in energy efficiency across all sectors of the Australian economy.

-This long term conversation is important, but we need to get started straight away if we are going to have any hope of meeting this target.
-That's why the Energy Efficiency Council have also released Save Energy, Cut Bills, Improve Reliability – 2017-18 Policy Priorities for an Energy Efficient Australia.
-This document sets out our case for immediate action and a set of priority policies which should be the focus of governments around Australia over the coming year.
+Long-term conversation is important, but we need to get started straight away if we are going to have any hope of meeting this target.
+That's why the Energy Efficiency Council also released Save Energy, Cut Bills, Improve Reliability – 2017-18 Policy Priorities for an Energy Efficient Australia.
+This document sets out our case for immediate action and a set of priority policies that should be the focus of governments around Australia in 2017-18.